 HUD Resources Available for the Point in Time Count

 HUD has published this site to share tools and resources to aid communities in conducting an effective point in time count.
 Key resources within this and other related sites include:

-- Notice CPD-18-08: 2019 Housing Inventory Count (HIC) and PIT Data Collection for Continuum of Care (CoC) Program and the Emergency Solutions Grants (ESG) Program: This Notice outlines HUD’s requirements for the 2019 HIC and PIT count.
+- Notice CPD-18-08: 2019 Housing Inventory Count (HIC) and PIT Data Collection for Continuum of Care (CoC) Program and the Emergency Solutions Grants (ESG) Program: This Notice outlines HUD’s requirements for the HIC and PIT count.
 No changes were made for 2020 so this notice is still applicable.

 - PIT and HIC Guides, Tools, and Webinars: This site contains several resources communities can use to plan and conduct their counts.

 - Crosswalk of Key Federally-funded Child and Youth Homeless Contacts: The U.S. Department of Education, the U.S. Department of Health and Human Services, and HUD worked together to update the list of contacts for each community’s education liaisons, Continuum of Care primary contact, and Runaway and Homeless Youth provider, where those resources are available.

-- Point-in-Time (PIT) Count Standards and Methodolgies Training, June 2018
+- Point-in-Time (PIT) Count Standards and Methodologies Training, June 2018

 - The Point In Time Methodology Guide provides CoCs with standards and guidance concerning acceptable methodology for conducting the count.